 Latest by the start of studies, students must have passed the German Language Examination for University Entrance (DSH – Deutsche Sprachprüfung für den Hochschulzugang).
 The minimum level required is DSH II.
-Due to the franchise agreement, students can sit this examination at the TH Köln for a fee of EUR 130.
+Due to the franchise agreement, students can sit this examination at the Technische Hochschule Köln (University of Applied Sciences) for a fee of EUR 130.

 As an alternative to the DSH II, the following documents are also accepted: